benlavender/homelab-docs/guides/CheatSheet.md

 docker network connect <networkID> <containerID>
 # Connect a container to a network and specificy its IPv4 address:
 docker network connect --ip <ip.addr> <networkID> <containerID>
+# Create a new docker network with the default bridge driver:
+docker network create <name>
+# Create a new docker network with a specific driver:
+docker network create --driver <driver> <name>
+# Remove a docker network:
+docker network rm <networkID>
 ```

 ## Desired State Configuration: